Sámi people: Religion

-Many Sámi people continued to practice their religion up until the 18th century.
-Most Sámi today belong to the state-run Lutheran churches of Norway, Sweden and Finland.
-Some Sámi in Russia belong to the Russian Orthodox Church, and similarly, some Skolt Sámi resettled in Finland are also part of an Eastern Orthodox congregation, with an additional small population in Norway.
+Many Sámi people continued to practice their ancestral religion up until the 18th century.
+Today, most Sámi belong to the state-run Lutheran churches of Norway, Sweden and Finland.
+Some Sámi in Russia belong to the Russian Orthodox Church.
+Similarly, some Skolt Sámi whose ancestors resettled in Finland, as well as an additional small population in Norway., are part of Eastern Orthodox congregations.

 Indigenous Sámi religion

-Indigenous Sámi religion is a type of polytheism.
-(See Sámi deities.)
+Indigenous Sámi religion is a type of polytheism (see Sámi deities).
 There is some diversity due to the wide area that is Sápmi, allowing for the evolution of variations in beliefs and practices between tribes.
 The beliefs are closely connected to the land, animism, and the supernatural.
-Sámi spirituality is often characterized by pantheism, a strong emphasis on the importance of personal spirituality and its interconnectivity with one's own daily life, and a deep connection between the natural and spiritual "worlds".
+Sámi spirituality is often characterized by pantheism, a strong emphasis on the importance of personal spirituality and its interconnectivity with one's own daily life, and a deep connection between the natural and spiritual "worlds."
 Among other roles, the Noaidi, or Sámi shaman, enables ritual communication with the supernatural through the use of tools such as drums, Joik, Fadno, chants, sacred objects, and fly agaric.
-Some practices within the Sámi religion include natural sacred sites such as mountains, springs, land formations, Sieidi, as well as human-made ones such as petroglyphs and labyrinths.
+Some practices within the Sámi religion involve natural sacred sites such as mountains, springs, álda and sáivu (sacred hills), sieidi (stones in natural or human-built formations), and other land formations, as well as human-made ones such as petroglyphs and labyrinths.

 Sámi cosmology divides the universe into three worlds.
-The upper world is related to the South, warmth, life, and the color white.
-It is also the dwelling of the gods.
-The middle world is like the Norse Midgard, it is the dwelling of humans and it is associated with the color red.
-The third world is the underworld and it is associated with the color black, it represents the north, the cold and it is inhabited by otters, loons, and seals and mythical animals.
+The upper world is related to the South, warmth, life, and the color white; it is also the dwelling of the gods.
+The middle world, like the Norse Midgard, is the dwelling of humans; it is associated with the color red.
+The third world is the underworld.
+It is associated with the color black; it represents the north and the cold; and it is inhabited by otters, loons, seals, and mythical animals.

-Sámi religion shares some elements with Norse mythology, possibly from early contacts with trading Vikings (or vice versa).
-They were the last worshippers of Thor, as late as the 18th century according to contemporary ethnographers.
+Sámi religion shares some elements with Norse mythology, possibly from early contacts with Viking traders.
+Among the Sámi were the last worshippers of Thor, as late as the 18th century, according to contemporary ethnographers.
 Through a mainly French initiative from Joseph Paul Gaimard as part of his La Recherche Expedition, Lars Levi Læstadius began research on Sámi mythology.
 His work resulted in Fragments of Lappish Mythology, since by his own admission, they contained only a small percentage of what had existed.
 The fragments were termed Theory of Gods, Theory of Sacrifice, Theory of Prophecy, or short reports about rumorous Sami magic and Sami sagas.
-Generally, he claims to have filtered out the Norse influence and derived common elements between the South, North, and Eastern Sámi groups.
-The mythology has common elements with other Indigenous religions as well—such as those of Indigenous peoples in Siberia and North America.
+Generally, he claims to have filtered out the Norse influence and derived common elements among the South, North, and Eastern Sámi groups.
+The mythology has common elements with other Indigenous religions as well, such as those of Indigenous peoples in Siberia and North America.